 Estimates for pheochromocytoma are not available, but it is considered rare.

-More than 1,500 people in the United States are diagnosed with Merkel cell cancer each year.
-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with Merkel cell carcinoma is about 60%.
-It is much higher if the cancer is found early as opposed to having spread to the lymph nodes or distant parts of the body.
+More than 1,500 people in the United States are diagnosed with Merkel cell skin cancer each year.
+Almost all people diagnosed with the disease are over age 50, and 90% of cases occur in white people.
+The 5-year survival rate of people with Merkel cell cancer is about 60%.
+It is much higher if the cancer is found early, before it has spread to the lymph nodes or distant parts of the body.

-Sources: American Cancer Society and National Cancer Institute
+Sources: American Cancer Society and the Neuroendocrine Tumor Research Foundation.

 The next section in this guide is Risk Factors.
 It explains what factors may increase the chance of developing a neuroendocrine tumor.
 Use the menu to choose a different section to read in this guide.